and-rewsmith/and-rewsmith.github.io/_posts/08-13-23-pdf-summarizer.markdown

 I want something that segments the text into sections that I can match with the paper.
 Ideally these would be the numbered sections defined by the paper itself.
 Then I want a summary to be done for each of these sections with various prompting strategies, self reflection, etc.

 Something like this could be done with GPT3.5, and would be cheap.

-I've actually tried to make this, but text segmentation is the hard part.
-GPT3.5 gets confused by all sorts of unexpected things and fails to segment text efficiently.
-GPT4 actually works very well, but is too expensive.
-Options I am exploring right now are a word2vec based solution and another based on [rupture](https://github.com/deepcharles/ruptures).